by Susan Flantzer

 © Unofficial Royalty 2013

-Her Grand Ducal Highness Princess Elisabeth Alexandra Louise Alice of Hesse and by Rhine was born on November 1, 1864, in Bessungen, Darmstadt, Grand Duchy of Hesse and by Rhine, now in Hesse, Germany.
-Ella, as she was called by her family, was the second daughter and the second of the six children of Princess Alice of the United Kingdom (a daughter of Queen Victoria) and Ludwig IV, Grand Duke of Hesse and by Rhine, and also the sister of Empress Alexandra Feodorovna, wife of Nicholas II, Emperor of All Russia.
+Princess Elisabeth Alexandra Louise Alice of Hesse and by Rhine was born on November 1, 1864, in Bessungen, Darmstadt, Grand Duchy of Hesse and by Rhine, now in Hesse, Germany.
+Ella, as she was called by her family, was the second daughter and the second of the six children of Princess Alice of the United Kingdom (a daughter of Queen Victoria) and Ludwig IV, Grand Duke of Hesse and by Rhine, and the elder sister of Empress Alexandra Feodorovna, wife of Nicholas II, Emperor of All Russia.

 Ella had six siblings:

 Ella was 14 years old in 1878 when her mother died, following an outbreak of diphtheria in the family which also took the life of her youngest sister, four-year-old May.
-Ella had been sent away to her paternal grandmother’s home at the beginning of the outbreak and was the only member of her family to remain unaffected.
-Much of the next years were spent, along with her sisters, under the supervision of their grandmother, Queen Victoria.
+Ella had been sent away to her paternal grandmother’s home at the beginning of the outbreak and was the only family member to remain unaffected.
+Much of the next years were spent, along with her sisters, under the supervision of their grandmother Queen Victoria.
 The Queen had taken a particular interest in the children following Alice’s death, overseeing almost every aspect of their lives.

 The couple married on June 15, 1884, at the Winter Palace in St. Petersburg, Russia.
 As Ella had not yet converted to the Russian Orthodox religion, there were two ceremonies, one Lutheran and one Russian Orthodox.
 The wedding was attended by many royals from around Europe, with the noticeable exception of Queen Victoria.
 Instead, she was represented by two of her sons, The Prince of Wales, and Prince Alfred, Duke of Edinburgh who had married Sergei’s sister.
 After her marriage, Ella was known as Grand Duchess Elizabeth Feodorovna.